Loading...

 First Renewal Notes

-Licensees obtaining their license in the second year of the term are exempt from CE for that term.
+Licensees who obtain their license in the second year of a renewal term are exempt from CE requirements for that renewal term.

 NJ is a 'turf state' — out-of-state licensees cannot practice in NJ without a NJ license.